rust-lang/rust/src/doc/rustc-dev-guide/src/rustdoc.md

 ## Tests

 * All paths in this section are relative to `tests` in the rust-lang/rust repository.
-* Tests on search index generation are located in `rustdoc-js`, as a series of JavaScript files that encode queries on the standard library search index and expected results.
-The format is specified [in the search guide](rustdoc-internals/search.md#testing-the-search-engine).
+* Tests on search engine and index are located in `rustdoc-js` and `rustdoc-js-std`.
+  The format is specified
+  [in the search guide](rustdoc-internals/search.md#testing-the-search-engine).
 * Tests on the "UI" of rustdoc (the terminal output it produces when run) are in `rustdoc-ui`